 The forest industry – a major player in Sweden's economy

 The forest industry accounts for 9 – 12% of the employment, exports, turnover and added value in Swedish industry.
 This is strongly export-oriented.
 Furthermore, as most of the raw materials are domestic and the import of forest industry products is relatively small, our forest industry makes a significant contribution to Sweden's balance of trade.
 Almost 90 percent of our pulp and paper production is exported.
 The corresponding figure for sawn timber is close to 70 percent.
 This places Swedish forest industry third in the world's exporters of these products.
-The forest industry directly employs 70,000 people in Sweden.
+There are 115,000 employees in forest sector in Sweden.
 In several of our counties, the forest industry accounts for 20 percent or more of industrial employment.